 Get Help Now for a Fatal Dog Attack

 If your family has experienced loss due to a dog bite, we extend our condolences.
 We also advise that you not allow a dog bite fatality to stand.
 Within legal guidelines, taking action is both your personal and civic responsibility.
 Do not, however, take action without the support of a lawyer, someone who’ll be there to ensure that your rights are protected and that proceedings occur with your best interests in mind.
-Rosenfeld Injury Lawyers has successfully prosecuted hundreds of Chicago dog bite cases, contact us now to discuss your legal options.
+Rosenfeld Injury Lawyers LLC has successfully prosecuted hundreds of Chicago dog bite cases, contact us now to discuss your legal options.